GoogleCloudPlatform/podcast/site/content/post/episode-132-hand-talk-with-thadeu-luz/index.md

 MELANIE: Thadeu, can you tell us a little bit about the company.
 What does Hand Talk do?

-THADEU: So I'm a founder and CPO at Hand Talk, which is a start-up, based here in the city of Maceió, in Brazil, which is in the coast and very warm weather and nice beaches.
+THADEU: So I'm a founder and CPO at Hand Talk, which is a start-up, based here in the city of Maceiï¿½, in Brazil, which is in the coast and very warm weather and nice beaches.
 And I'm also a Google developer expert in Firebase.

 Hand Talk is a company that offer automatic sign language interpretation solutions for users and companies as well.
 And we do that through a friendly virtual 3D character named Hugo.